sshalem/Spring-Boot/02-JPA/README.md

 		return productRepository.findAll();
 	}

+	/**
+	 * Here I return a Sorted List by the field name
+	 * the 'field' can be any of the entity variables:
+	 * 		id, name , quantity, price
+	 */
 	@Override
 	public List<ProductEntity> findProductWithSorting(String field) {

-		// the 'field' can be any of the entity variables: id, name , quantity, price List<ProductEntity> _listProductEntities = productRepository.findAll(Sort.by(Sort.Direction.ASC, field));
+		List<ProductEntity> _listProductEntities = productRepository.findAll(Sort.by(Sort.Direction.ASC, field));
 		return _listProductEntities;
 	}

-	@Override
-	public List<ProductEntity> getProductsByPageAndSize(int page, int size) {
 	/**
 	 * Here I implement pagination , and get a: Limited Number of Courses per PAGE
-		 * page: zero-based page index, must NOT be negative. size: number of items in a
+	 * page: zero-based page index, must NOT be negative.
-		 * page to be returned, must be greater than 0. sort: the Sort object.
+	 * size: number of items in a page to be returned, must be greater than 0.
+	 * sort: the Sort object.
 	 */
+	@Override
+	public List<ProductEntity> getProductsByPageAndSize(int page, int size) {
 		if (page > 0) {
 			page = page - 1;
 		}